Professor Peter Goadsby

 Andrya is a Chronic Sufferer and has been an officer of OUCH (UK) since 2010 volunteering on our helpline, She brings valuable experience in finance to her role as treasurer.

 Liz is the charity's Helpline Manager.
-Liz joined OUCH in 2006 and has worked as a volunteer on the helpline since 2006 and has helped hundreds of people during that time.
+Liz joined OUCH in 2006 and has worked as a volunteer on the helpline since 2007 and has helped hundreds of people during that time.
 She brings considerable experience to the role.

 The Charlton Family

 OUCH (UK) owes a great deal to the Charlton Family and to Les in particular.
 Les, a former chairman of OUCH and a CH sufferer, who died in 2011 was a staunch supporter of OUCH and brought judgement, empathy and understanding to his role as Chairman.
 He guided the charity through some difficult times and made OUCH the respected charity and expert patient group that it is today.
 Joan his wife was our membership secretary and another staunch supporter of OUCH, attending OUCH events, helping with organisation and sending out our information packs and Chit Chat magazines.
 Daughter Karen produced and edited our Chit Chat magazine when it was in hard copy and now carries out the same role for our online version of Chit Chat.
 More importantly over the ten years from 2002 to 2012, Karen organised Team OUCH in the annual London 10k, and through her unstinting efforts raised over £50,000 for the charity.
 OUCH would not be where it is today without the Charlton family. thank you, Karen and Joan.DSS

 All the present Officers, are sufferers or supporters of sufferers and provide full support and help to the trustees, sufferers and their families.